+The core component of the membrane filter is the membrane.
+It is a kind of thin membrane which is prepared on the microporous bearing layer with smaller holes.
+There are various materials for making the membrane, including organic membranes and inorganic membranes.
 As the core component of the membrane filter, one of the structural features of the membrane is the thin filtering layer.
-So, its main filtration mechanism is filtering out with low adsorption effect.
+So, its main filtration mechanism is filtering out with a low adsorption effect.
 As a result, the filter fitness of the membrane filter is high and the control of particle size is stable.
-Moreover, the restorability can also be easily achieved throughout backwash.
+Moreover, storability can also be easily achieved throughout the backwash.

-However, if there is oil in the water, it is very likely to cause blocking and hard to backwash.
+However, if there is oil in the water, it is very likely to cause blocking and hard-to-backwash.
 Based on the hydrophilic character of the ceramic material, many researchers are used to wishing to handle the produced water with the ceramic membrane.
 But after research, scientists commonly believe that the problem of membrane fouling can still be difficult to solve.

-In fact, membrane fouling is a very complex problem, but there is one thing we can confirm, that a lot of organic compounds will exist in the pollutant.
-In general, the membrane is always be considered instead of the bearing layer.
+In fact, membrane fouling is a very complex problem, but there is one thing we can confirm, a lot of organic compounds will exist in the pollutant.
+In general, the membrane is always considered instead of the bearing layer.

 The main functions of membrane filters include

 - Filtration: The primary and most fundamental function of a membrane filter is to remove particles and contaminants from a sample.
 When a liquid or gas passes through the membrane, particles larger than the pore size of the membrane are trapped on the surface or within the pores, while smaller particles and the filtered medium pass through.